 Employees are key internal stakeholders with significant time and financial investment in the business.
 The Group provides both formal and informal communications through letters and notices, as well as regular visits by the directors to sites to meet with employees.
-During the year overseas trips were curtailed as a result of the pandemic, however, the directors continued to communicate regularly using on-line video conferencing.
+During the year overseas trips which had been curtailed during the pandemic were reinstated.
+However, the use on-line video conferencing, which became the norm during the pandemic has also become established as a regular feature of communications.
 The directors are committed to providing a working environment that promote employees' wellbeing whilst facilitating their performance.
-Further details of employee engagement can be found in the Group Strategic Report.
+Further details of employee engagement can be found in the Group strategic report.